 I would be wary of fitting a pole of 10ft on a small chimney with any size of brackets particularly with a large aerial.

-A 12ft or 16ft pole on a wall requires a pair of brackets (often T & Ks, but not necessarily) or a 12x12 bracket for the 12ft pole (the latter not for an XB16 or very exposedlocations).
+A 12ft (or longer) pole on a wall requires a pair of brackets (often T & Ks, but not necessarily) or possibly a 12x12 bracket for the 12ft pole (the latter not for an XB16 or at very exposed locations).
 For XB16s a pair of brackets should be used, and be at least 18” apart.

 For chimney mounting a pair of lash kits and two brackets should be used.
 The latter would usually, but not necessarily, be the H/D type.
 The spacing should be at least 20” (or 30” for a large aerial) for a 16ft pole and I would be even more wary fitting it on a small chimney !
 It should be pointed out that it is very rare to have to fit a 16ft pole on a chimney.

 Lastly, if mounting an aerial on a chimney which is being used, or ever likely to be used, I’d recommend a cranked pole to try and get the aerial as far away from any smoke / fumes as possible.
-The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the aerial on the upwind side (of the prevailing winds, usually from the S or SW) if at all possible.
+The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the aerial on the upwind side (of the prevailing winds, usually from the S or SW in the UK) if at all possible.
 Bear in mind that a smaller end mounted aerial (like a Yagi10K) can sometimes be mounted below the height of the chimney pots.